sababado/McPubs/README.md

 # McPubs
-App to notify about Marine Corps pub updates.
+App to notify about Marine Corps MCPEL pub updates.

 ## Requirements
 This app requires a backend in order to process when pubs are updated and to send notifications to devices.